-- Maintaining an Environmental Management System (EMS) compliant with the requirements of BS EN ISO 14001:2004 and implementing this EMS throughout our project activities and fixed office locations - Complying with relevant environmental legislation, corporate and other requirements to which VolkerFitzpatrick subscribes, e.g. client environmental requirements, Considerate Constructors Scheme, construction codes of practice, or trade associations - Establishing and reviewing quantifiable environmental objectives and targets according to the nature of our activities, business and other legal requirements, including the reduction of waste, energy consumption and our carbon footprint, seeking year on year improvements - Developing site-specific Environmental Management Plans to mitigate adverse environmental impacts such as noise, dust, odour, waste and emergency situations, and taking into consideration local community concerns and the control of hazardous substances - Wherever possible influencing project design by offering solutions to reduce environmental impact - Considering sustainable and/or recycled products during material selection and procurement for a project wherever we have an influence - Minimising the adverse impacts of our operations on local communities, wherever we have an influence - Working with our suppliers and sub-contractors to improve both parties' environmental performance - Providing appropriate environmental information and guidance to employees and others working on behalf of VolkerFitzpatrick
+- Maintaining an Environmental Management System (EMS) compliant with the requirements of BS EN ISO 14001:2015 and implementing this EMS throughout our project activities and fixed office locations - Complying with relevant environmental legislation, corporate and other requirements to which VolkerFitzpatrick subscribes, e.g. client environmental requirements, Considerate Constructors Scheme, construction codes of practice, or trade associations - Establishing and reviewing quantifiable environmental objectives and targets according to the nature of our activities, business and other legal requirements, including the reduction of waste, water and energy consumption and our carbon footprint, seeking year on year improvements. - Developing site-specific Environmental Management Plans to mitigate adverse environmental impacts such as noise, dust, odour, waste and emergency situations, and taking into consideration local community concerns and the control of hazardous substances - Wherever possible influencing project design by offering solutions to reduce environmental impact, or provide an overall positive impact - Considering 'whole life impacts and / or circular economy principles' during material selection and procurement for a project where ever we have influence.